MiceEternal/bookroll_pdf_downloader/README.md

 # BookRoll PDF Downloader

-A Chrome extension that captures all pages from a [BookRoll](https://www.let.media.kyoto-u.ac.jp/project/digital-teaching-material-delivery-system-bookroll/) e-textbook and saves them as a single PDF.
+A Chrome extension that captures all pages from Kyushu University BookRoll e-textbook and saves them as a single PDF.

 ## Installation